Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

-\item Iterative Label Propagation: New label propagations are repeated until all vertices have been given a label (Step 9-10).
-Each label propagation corresponds to a cluster, and vertices labeled from previous iterations are considered exhausted and can no longer take on new labels.
-This way, nonlinear clusters in the data manifold can be found by propagating along the data geometry.
-The sparse region between data points separates the label influences and form natural cluster edges, which can be outlined by iterative label propagation.
+\item Iterative Label Propagation: New label propagations are iteratively performed until all vertices have been labeled, and each round of label propagation defines a cluster (Fig~\ref{figure1}a, Step 9-10).
+Between rounds of label propagation, labeled vertices from the previous rounds are considered to be exhausted and can no longer be replaced by new labels.
+By doing so, nonlinear clusters in the data manifold can be found by propagating labels in the data geometry.
+Sparse regions in the data manifold form natural cluster boundaries, which can be outlined by iterative label propagation.

 \end{enumerate}